Identitry/home-ops/docs/specification.md

 - Jellyfin (new, replaces Plex) ✅
 - Plex ✅
-- Bazarr (currently on truenas-stor)
+- Bazarr (currently on truenas-stor) ✅
 - Sonarr (currently on truenas-stor) ✅
 - Radarr (currently on truenas-stor) ✅
 - Readarr (currently on truenas-stor) - Not sure if I should have this?
 - Prowlarr (currently on truenas-stor) ✅
+- Recyclarr - Trash Guides best practices sync with Radarr/Sonarr
 - FlareSolverr - Proxy server to bypass Cloudflare and DDoS-GUARD protection
 - QBitTorrent (currently on truenas-stor) with GlueTun for NordVPN
 - Sabnzbd (new)